 Audience Questions: (Edited)

-- 58:48 Do you think that you will cooperate with Google or Microsoft who are looking more into healthcare genetic research in the future, be competitors or is 23andMe far ahead in it’s research?
+58:48 Do you think that you will cooperate with Google or Microsoft who are looking more into healthcare genetic research in the future, compete, or is 23andMe far ahead in its research?